 Miguel Escobar Varela, PhD

 I am a web developer, translator and theatre researcher who has lived in Mexico, The Netherlands, Singapore and Indonesia.
-I work as Assistant Professor of Theatre Studies at the National University of Singapore and director of the Contemporary Wayang Archive.
+I work as Assistant Professor of Theatre Studies at the National University of Singapore, direct the Contemporary Wayang Archive and convene Digital Humanities Singapore.
 My main research interests are Indonesian theatre and digital humanities.
-In my work I apply computational methods to the study of theatre and develop interactive websites to share theatre scholarship online.
-Current projects include: computational stylometry of Javanese theatre, quantitative close reading of performance videos, biomechanic analysis of dance and network analysis of theatre collaborations.
 If you want to get in touch, please drop me a line: contact [at] miguelescobar.com or follow me @migueljogja.

 Digital Research Projects:

 My PhD dissertation on contemporary Indonesian theatre was awarded the Wang Gungwu Medal for the best dissertation in Humanities and Social Sciences (2015), and an honorary mention in the Award for Excellence in Digital Theatre and Performance Scholarship 2016 by ATHE.
 It is available at wayangkontemporer.com

 The Contemporary Wayang Archive (CWA) is a digital archive of new versions of Java's oldest performance tradition: wayang kulit.
 This archive includes full-length video recordings, performance data, translations, and notes by the editors and translators of how the performances were received in their original context.

 The Interactive Wayang Screen (with Daniel Sim) is a Tangible User Interface for the Contemporary Wayang Archive that uses traditional components of the Javanese wayang kulit puppet theatre and Arduino sensors.
 It received the award for Best Contribution to Creative Communication by ACM Creativity and Cognition 2017.